I recently read an article on a website (I can’t find it online) that had an intriguing section named

 - The Unparalleled Genius of John von Neumann: An incredibly detailed esssay about mathematician John Von Neumannan and his incredible talents.

-I am a mediocre developer
+- I am a mediocre developer

 - My First Year as a Freelance AI Engineer Why Privacy Matters Even if “you have nothing to hide”: Interesting opinion on privacy in an era that disregards it more and more.

 - 40 Key Computer Science Concepts Explained In Layman’s Terms